temporalio/edu-101-go-code/exercises/hello-workflow/README.md

 2. Specify `greeting-tasks` as the name of the task queue
 3. Save your changes

-## Part C1: Start the Worker
+## Part C1: Fetch the Dependencies

 1. Open a terminal window in the environment and change to the `practice` subdirectory for this exercise
-2. Run the following command to download the Go packages needed by the code, which will include the Temporal Go SDK
+2. Run the following command to download and install the Go packages needed by the code, which will include the Temporal Go SDK

 ```
 $ go mod tidy